tsyesika/p/README.md

 Usage
 ======

-Type `p help` to list the available commands.
+Type `p --help` to list the available commands.
 To get more information you can do:
 ```
-$ p help <subcommand>
+$ p <subcommand> --help
 ```

 Post a new note